Otann/morse/README.md

 (def token "YOUR-BIG-SECRET")

-; This will defint bot-api function, which later could be ; used to start your bot
+; This will define bot-api function, which later could be ; used to start your bot
 (h/defhandler bot-api
   ; Each bot has to handle /start and /help commands.